tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 @@@ note

-In above examples, we are passing this argument `-s ./trombone-container-cmd-app` to `./trombone-host-config-app`. `-s` stands for script and following to that is script name, in our case its `trombone-container-cmd-app`.
-Here `trombone-container-cmd-app` does not take container configuration.
+In above examples, we are passing argument: `-s ./trombone-container-cmd-app` to `./trombone-host-config-app`. here `-s` stands for script and following to that is script name, in our case its `trombone-container-cmd-app`. and if you notice, `trombone-container-cmd-app` does not take container configuration file.
 `hostconfig.conf` passed to `trombone-host-config-app` contains location of container configuration files.
-Host config app internally parses `hostconfig.conf` and passes container configuration location to `trombone-container-cmd-app`.
+Host config app internally parses `hostconfig.conf` and passes container configuration file location to `trombone-container-cmd-app`.

+Find more details of ContainerCmd application [here](../framework/deploying-components.md).

 @@@